TanishSrinivasan/Chess-game-using-Python-Group-Project/README.md

 **Methodology:**
 **The project was developed following these steps:**

-Setting Up the Chess Board: Designed a graphical board using Pygame.
+**Setting Up the Chess Board:** Designed a graphical board using Pygame.

-Implementing Game Logic: Enforced chess rules for piece movements and game states.
+**Implementing Game Logic:** Enforced chess rules for piece movements and game states.

-Adding AI: Integrated the chess bot using the Minimax algorithm with Alpha-Beta pruning for optimal move decisions.
+**Adding AI:** Integrated the chess bot using the Minimax algorithm with Alpha-Beta pruning for optimal move decisions.

-Creating the User Interface: Built an intuitive GUI using Pygame for player interactions.
+**Creating the User Interface:** Built an intuitive GUI using Pygame for player interactions.

-Testing and Debugging: Ensured a smooth gameplay experience by thoroughly testing the code.
+**Testing and Debugging:** Ensured a smooth gameplay experience by thoroughly testing the code.
 Languages and Tools

-Python 3: Core programming language used for logic and computation.
+**Python 3:** Core programming language used for logic and computation.

-Pygame: Library for creating the graphical user interface and handling user interactions.
+**Pygame:** Library for creating the graphical user interface and handling user interactions.

-**Team Members:**
+## Team Members:
-**Ilavarasu Thevar
+**Ilavarasu Thevar,
 Tanish Srinivasan**

-**Acknowledgments**
+## Acknowledgments:
 This project was guided by **Prachi Sahane**.
 Special thanks to the contributors and resources from the open-source community for inspiration and guidance.

-**References:**
-Tong Lai Yu, “Chess Gaming and Graphics using Open-Source Tools”, IEEE Computer Society, 2020.
-Fogel, Hays, Hahn, and Quon, “A Self-Learning Evolutionary Chess Program”, Proceedings of the IEEE, Vol. 92, no. 12, December 2019.
-Murray Campbell, A. Joseph Hoane Jr., Feng-hsiung Hsu, “Deep Blue”, Elsevier 2002, Artificial Intelligence 134 (2010) 57–83.
-License
+## License:
 This project is licensed under the MIT License.
 Feel free to use and modify it as per your needs.

-**Future Enhancements:**
+## Future Enhancements:
-Online multiplayer support.
+**Online multiplayer support.
 More advanced AI with additional algorithms.
 Improved GUI with animations and themes.
-Timed matches with a chess clock.
+Timed matches with a chess clock.**